Kafū, aged forty-one.

 September 20th.

-I had a slight ailment; my heart remained gloomy, finding no joy.
+A slight ailment persisted; my heart remained depressed, finding no joy.

 September 21st.